emirkaan5/when3meet-front/backend/README.md

    (Make sure your IP is allowed in Atlas)

+3. (opt) Install the necessary packages if this is the first time you run the code here `npm i`

-3. Run the dev server
+4. Run the dev server
     `npm run dev`